zoltan914/pets-adoption-platform/README.md

     - `bob_email` (additional existing email address)
     - `jane_email` (additional existing email address)

-A test case in the postman test collection sends a notification from `staff_email` to `bob_email` when Bob (adopter with USER role) submits and application for a pet
+A test case in the postman test collection sends a notification from `staff_email` to `bob_email` when Bob (adopter with USER role) submits an application for a pet

 ### Main API Endpoints